 - Permanent marker

-- Neck pillow (if you wish)
+- Neck travel pillow (if you wish)

 - Spice bag